amitadhainje/MY_NOTES/DevOps.md

 - Networking fundamentals
 - Learn any of the cloud like AWS, Azure or GCP.
 Preferred AWS
 - Microservices and Containerization.
     * Knowledge of containers
     * Need to know docker.
     * Concepts of Microservices
 - Kubernetes
+- CI/CD - Used to deploy the application automatically

 5. [DevOps Learning Link](https://www.canva.com/design/DAF3f8aSnL4/_4aFV4xtinJEko-BUDlPcg/edit)